Corbyn sabotaged: Labour antisemitism investigation will not be sent to equality commission

 Ever since Jeremy Corbyn took the British Labour Party by storm in September of 2015, moving it in a more progressive direction, the old guard tried various tactics to delegitimize Corbyn in order to retake power.
 One tool the Labour Party right-wing used is to undermine Corbyn and his supporters is a constant barrage of anti-Semitism accusations.

-Corbyn and the Left movement within the Labour party openly demanded an end to Israel’s occupation in Palestine.
+Corbyn and the Left movement within the Labour Party openly demanded an end to Israel’s occupation of Palestine.
 Conservatives within the Labour Party exploit the fact that not everyone understands the difference between the state of Israel and the Jewish people and therefore frame every criticism of Israeli policy as anti-Semitism.

 Since then, many Labour Party members have been kicked out of the party over accusations of anti-Semitism, some of them justified and some not.

 Now the Coup de Grâce has been conducted and Corbyn removed.
-The centrist once again have taken control of the Labour Party.
-It would be unseemly for any investigation to take place under the tenure of the establishments chosen opposition leader Sir Keir Starmer, after all, what’s the point?
+The centrist once again has taken control of the Labour Party.
+It would be unseemly for any investigation to take place under the tenure of the establishment’s chosen opposition leader Sir Keir Starmer, after all, what’s the point?
 Job done!

 The Left are now political vagrants within the Labour party evicted by a host of centrist Landlords both figuratively and metaphorically.